selwynpolit/d9book/index.md

 - [Attribution](book/attribution.html)

-Please be a part of this project by contributing and add your name on the attribution page.
+If you are inspired, please be a part of this project by contributing your own brilliance and add your name on the attribution page.

 ### Chapters I'm working on
 - Composer, updates and patches